ElektraInitiative/opensesame/doc/DevelopmentSetup.md

 # Troubleshoot

-1. If you get a panic,with no further information, while running opensesame you have to comment the line 164 out (`panic::set_hook` in main).
+1. If you get a panic, with no further information, while running opensesame you have to comment the line 164 out (`panic::set_hook` in main).
 That's a temporary workarount which is already issued [#6](https://github.com/ElektraInitiative/opensesame/issues/6)

-2. If you get an error with "TranslationNotFound("de")", then you have to copy the opensesame.mo into your locale/de directory
+2. If you get an error with "TranslationNotFound("de")", then you have to copy the opensesame.mo into your locale/de directory.

 ```sh
 cp files/opensesame.mo /usr/share/locale/de/LC_MESSAGES/